What is Growth Cell Therapy Treatment?

 - Use of topical hair growth treatments like Minoxidil or similar can resume the next day.

 Are there any factors that would make someone ineligible for Growth Cell Therapy?

 - The vast majority of healthy individuals can easily undergo Growth Cell Therapy treatments.

 - Certain conditions like blood and platelet disorders, chronic liver disease, the presence of an active severe infection, cardiovascular or hemodynamic instability and/or anticoagulation therapy are contraindicated.

 - Different areas of the scalp may respond differently to Growth Cell Therapy depending on the number of weak hair follicles present in each zone.
 Generally, with the exception of small round areas of alopecia areata, locations, where severe depletion of follicles has occurred, should not be treated.

-To find out more about the cause of your hair loss and the available treatments, contact Advanced Hair Studio today for a Complimentary Advanced Hair Check.
+To find out more about the cause of your hair loss and the available treatments, contact Advanced Hair Studio today for a Advanced Hair Check.